Building Maintenance18 min read

 What to look for:

-• Discoloration around the base of columns or at beam-column connections
+• Discoloration around the base of columns or at beam-column connections — these are high-stress zones where cracking is most likely to allow moisture ingress

-• Rust-colored water seeping from concrete during rain
+• Rust-colored water seeping from concrete during rain events — indicates active corrosion with water pathways to the rebar

-• Staining patterns that follow the layout of internal reinforcement
+• Staining patterns that follow the layout of internal reinforcement — parallel lines of staining at regular spacing often trace the rebar grid

 Sign 4: Water Intrusion Through Concrete